MatthewRDangle/chunk/README.md

 ## What is Chunky?
 A constructor object for writing reusable, readable, and reliable JavaScript markup.
 It's compatible with any javascript library or framework.

 Chunky was built to support all modern browsers, from IE 11 onward, Chrome, Safari, Firefox and Edge.
-No polyfills required. fire
+No polyfills required. :fire:

 ## How does it work?